MicrobitPolska/FunWithMicrobit/en/chapter07/README.md

 * try to use `if`
 * use `is_pressed()`

-## Challenge n.3 -
-Probably you have already heard the word 'programming'.

-But what does it mean ?

-Well, to simplify programming is the art to talk with an electronic device (a computer or a BBC Micro:bit for example) to tell it do to something.
-See the Micro:bit as a best friend and programming like the way to ask him for a favour.

-## Quest n.4 - Shack and display messages!
+## Quest n.3 - Shack and display messages!
 The goal of this quest is to write a program that display different messages everytime you shack you Micro:bit.

 Some hints: